-- Ensure that qualification requirements from SPTRB are met in timely manner for all teachers on a probationary certificate. - Implement annual to do list for principals to ensure task completion.
+- Ensure all principals receive an evidence-based evaluation on continuous growth. - Ensure that qualification requirements from SPTRB are met in timely manner for all teachers on a probationary certificate. - Implement annual to do list for principals to ensure task completion.